 Intensive Outpatient Program

-Intensive outpatient programs provide individuals with outpatient treatment that’s approximately three to four hours a day, a few days a week.
+Intensive outpatient programs (IOP) provide individuals with outpatient treatment that’s approximately three to four hours a day, a few days a week.
 Recovery is a journey, not a destination.
-Whether you are able to participate in most of your ordinary daily activities or have recently gone through inpatient rehab, you will likely still need professional assistance to progress in your recovery journey.
+Whether you are able to participate in most of your ordinary daily activities or have recently gone through PHP or residential rehab, you will likely still need professional assistance to progress in your recovery journey.

 The North Jersey Recovery treatment center offers IOP—intensive outpatient programming—to help former opiate addicts acclimate to the real world.
 This level of intensive outpatient care provides: